 “G-Present” means G-Present, L.L.C. a limited liability company formed under the laws of the State of Delaware with its principal place of business at 1400 Smith Street, Houston, Texas 77002.

-“G-Present LLC Agreement ” means that certain Amended and Restated Limited Liability Company Agreement of G- dated as of the date hereof, adopted, executed and agreed to by Enron Communications and , as the same may be amended from time to time as permitted under the terms of such agreement and this Agreement.
+“G-Present LLC Agreement ” means that certain Amended and Restated Limited Liability Company Agreement of G-Present dated as of the date hereof, adopted, executed and agreed to by Enron Communications and G-Future, as the same may be amended from time to time as permitted under the terms of such agreement and this Agreement.

+“G-Future” means G-Future, L.L.C. a limited liability company formed under the laws of the State of Delaware with its principal place of business at 1400 Smith Street, Houston, Texas 77002.

+“G-Future LLC Agreement ” means that certain Amended and Restated Limited Liability Company Agreement of G-Future Present dated as of the date hereof, adopted, executed and agreed to by Enron Communications and the Trust G-Future, as the same may be amended from time to time as permitted under the terms of such agreement and this Agreement.

 “Indebtedness” means, without duplication, any obligation (whether incurred as principal or surety) for the payment or repayment of money, whether present or future, actual or contingent in respect of or arising under or in connection with: